 Day 1: Arrive Fort William

-Today you arrive in the town of Fort William, the gateway to the Highlands.
+Arrive in the town of Fort William, gateway to the Highlands.
 It is easily reachable from Glasgow by public transport via a scenic route (3h by bus, 4h by train).
 If you have an extra night and are an experienced hill walker, you could climb Ben Nevis, or take a boat trip to Seal Island on Loch Linnhe to see grey seals.

 Day 2: Fort William to Invergarry | 42km

 Get fitted for your bike and, once you are familiar with its functions, follow the Great Glen Way markers from the ruins of Fort William, passing underneath the mass of Ben Nevis and past an even older castle fortress at Inverlochy.
-Cross the River Lochy and, at Corpach loch, you will get great views of Ben Nevis.
+Cross the River Lochy and, at Corpach Lock, you get great views of Ben Nevis.
 Join the towpath to the famous Caledonian Canal.
-Shortly ascend gently by the watery escalator of eight locks known as Neptunes Staircase.
-The ride stays on the towpath until you reach Gairlochy.
+Ascend gently, following the watery escalator of eight locks known as Neptune’s Staircase.
+Continue along the towpath as far as Gairlochy.
 It is fairly flat going up to this point, then the route heads round the west side of Loch Lochy, changing onto a gravelly fire road, with a bit of an ascent around the loch shore before reaching South Laggan and its lock system.
 You could have a break here, as an old Dutch sailing barge doubles as a pub nearby on the canal.
 The bike trail leaves the walking path at this point and heads up into the forest above the loch before a descent through trees into the village of Invergarry.

 - Cycling for the day: 42km